 If any member wishes to take advantage of the family/group rates, please email firstname.lastname@example.org for more information.

 - Paid sales are works that have been accepted for publication by an eligible market and paid for, either in advance or on publication; or

-- Are works of fiction in the genres of science fiction, fantasy, or horror, in the English language and be published in qualified professional venues as described below.
+- Are works of fiction in the genres of science fiction, fantasy, or horror published in the English language.

 - The Membership Committee, at its discretion, may also accept sales that met prior criteria for SFWA membership at the time of sale.

 - Applicants must submit proof of net income at the time of application.

 - For Rule III sales**, proof of payment must also be submitted at the time of application, such proof to consist of photocopied checks, etc. The SFWA Membership Committee, at its discretion, may accept or reject any documentation as proof of an applicant’s credentials.

 - For sales that qualify under Rule III* for Active Membership; All amounts are in US Dollars/cents; equivalent payment in other currencies will be determined by the Membership Committee.